top of page

 418 PPM

 This is the current concentration of atmospheric carbon dioxide in the atmosphere.
-A principal cause of global warming since the beginning of the industrial revolution, this reduces the ability of the Earth to radiate generated heat into space, trapping more of the heat and leading to increased surface and ocean temperatures.
+A principle cause of global warming since the beginning of the Industrial Revolution, this reduces the ability of the Earth to radiate generated head into space, trapping more of the heat and leading to increased surface and ocean temperatures.

 ClimateDashboard-atmospheric-carbon-dioxide-graph-20211004-1400px.jpeg